Prisons data

 Annual prison performance ratings

-Prison level performance is monitored and measured using the Prison Performance Tool (PPT).
-In 2021/22 this provided a data-informed assessment of performance in each prison to derive overall prison performance ratings.
-As part of the end of year moderation process, each prison's data-informed provisional rating was scrutinised by HMPPS officials against wider evidence, including data on how COVID-19 had impacted each site, to agree final ratings.
+Prison level performance is monitored and measured using the Prison Performance Tool Dashboard (PPTD).
+In in 2023/24 this provided a data-informed assessment of performance in each prison to derive overall prison performance ratings.

-In the PPT, overall performance is rated as either performance is acceptable or performance is of concern.
+In the PPTD, overall performance is rated as either: Outstanding performance, Good performance, Performance of concern, or Performance of serious concern.

 Values: